apache/flink/docs/internals/stream_checkpointing.md

 ## Checkpointing

 The central part of Flink's fault tolerance mechanism is drawing consistent snapshots of the distributed data stream and operator state.
-These shapshots act as consistent checkpoints to which the system can fall back in case of a failure.
+These snapshots act as consistent checkpoints to which the system can fall back in case of a failure.
 Flink's mechanism for drawing these snapshots is described in "[Lightweight Asynchronous Snapshots for Distributed Dataflows](http://arxiv.org/abs/1506.08603)".
 It is inspired by the standard [Chandy-Lamport algorithm](http://research.microsoft.com/en-us/um/people/lamport/pubs/chandy.pdf) for distributed snapshots and is specifically tailored to Flink's execution model.